alt440/RustAPIUnitTestTutorial/README.md

   2. Each integration test file gets compiled as a separate crate, which can have a negative impact on compile times for tests.
 Grouping similar tests in a single file can help reduce this impact
   3. Subdirectories in tests/ get ignored and aren't built as integration tests.
 This means all integration tests must be present at the root of the tests/ directory
 (source: https://zerotomastery.io/blog/complete-guide-to-testing-code-in-rust/#Integration-testing )

+An integration test has been added under tests/integration_test.rs, and a unit test has been added under src/jwt/mod.rs as examples.